welldonestudio/welldonestudio.github.io/docs/add-chain/Cosmos.md

 ## Example

-The following is the example that the addition of a Cosmos-based Osmosis testnet (`osmo-test-4`).
+The following is an example that the addition of a Cosmos-based Osmosis testnet (`osmo-test-4`).
-To connect the Osmosis Testnet to the WELLDONE Wallet, click the 'Add Chain' button.
+To connect the Osmosis Testnet to the WELLDONE Wallet, click the `Add Chain` button.
 You must first connect to your wallet using the `dapp:accounts` method before using the `dapp:addChain` method.

 ```jsx live
 function addChain() {